firedotwater/devops/cisco/README.md

 ## Do I actually use it :sleeping: ?

-Well to be honest I never did actually liked Cisco the Packettracer because it has still the same Ui from +10 years ago.
-And that's why I never used it on purpes.
-But after I got mature I learned, I should not look only on the outside look.
-Now I still dont't like but it haves very nice tools to investigate for network troubles.
-But also to be honest it can be very quickly **heavly** complicated and complex.
+To be honest, I never liked Cisco's PacketTracer because it still has the same user interface as it did ten years ago.
+And that's why I never used it on purpose.
+But as I grew older, I realized that I shouldn't focus solely on the outside.
+Now I still don't like it, but it has very nice tools to investigate network troubles.
+But, to be honest, it can quickly become **very** complicated and complex.